tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 11 - Website Content Structure.md

 ## 1. Find out the goals of the web pages

-By interviewing the client. why they want a website.
-Why they want to update their web. what I
+By interviewing/brainstorming the client.
+Why they want a website.
+Why they want to update their web.
+What are they business needs (hire new people?, sell something?).

+Brainstorm and

 ___